Let’s Make a TV Commercial!

 • Space travel adventures

-You can use green screen if you wish but it is not mandatory.
+You can use green screen if you wish, but it is not mandatory.

-You can (and should) use video clips out of the royalty free library.
-You will also videotape actors from the class if necessary.
+You can (and should) use video clips out of the classroom royalty free library.

 • Pre-Production Phase: (One Week)